 The Interior Design student body benefits from the interaction of undergraduate and graduate students, in both formal and informal settings.
 Students at both levels study in facilities located in the William Johnston Building, located directly on Landis Green, in the heart of the FSU campus.
 Four studios, a CAD lab, two lecture rooms, a seminar room, a large Resource Room, and a dedicated critique space support the student experience.

-Apart from the many functions sponsored by the department, students are encouraged to participate in the activities of the Interior Design Student Organization, student chapters of the American Society of Interior Designer (ASID) and the International Interior Design Association (IIDA), to develop career potentials.
-Competitions, conventions, and career day events are part of the calendar.
-Students are also active in many campus organizations including student government, honor societies, sororities and fraternities, sports, and other intramural activities.
+Apart from the many functions sponsored by the department, students are encouraged to participate in the activities of the Interior Design Student Organization, a combined effort of the student chapters of the American Society of Interior Designer (ASID) and the International Interior Design Association (IIDA).
+Competitions, conferences, and career day events are part of the calendar.

 Find more information on our Interior Design Student Organization.

 All Interior Design students not owning a laptop computer with the specifications listed below will need to purchase one by the Fall semester of the second year (once accepted into the program following First Year Review).
 This allows students to work on their own computer in studio classes.
 It is strongly advised students NOT purchase a new computer ahead of the recommended time, as requirements constantly change with software and technology upgrades.
 Our current advice for laptop purchases includes the following minimum requirements:

 - 1 GB of VRAM (Video card RAM) (2 GB preferred)